|Country Information & Lifestyle|

 Austria is politically stable, has a diverse culture, strong economy and the Austrians have a high quality of life.
 Austrians are formal, reserved, value their privacy, and observe good manners at all times, but they can also be warm and friendly and are fun-loving people.

-Austria is a largely mountainous country and the Tyrolean people love their mountains, the Alps, which are renowned for their beauty and splendor, and for the Tyro-leans they are a symbol of their beloved homeland.
+Austria is a largely mountainous country and the Tyrolean people love their mountains, the Alps, which are renowned for their beauty and splendour, and for the Tyro-leans they are a symbol of their beloved homeland.

 Austria's great sons and daughters have left their mark all across the centuries.
 Wolfgang Amadeus Mozart, Gustav Mahler, Gustav Klimt, Arnold Schwarzenegger, Johann Strauss, Joseph Hayden, the list goes on.